gecr07/CEH-Notes/README.md

 La capa de enlace de datos de LTE está cifrada con AES-CTR, pero no está protegida su integridad, lo que permite a un atacante modificar los bits dentro de un paquete de datos cifrados.
 En los ataques LTE un atacante pretende emular una estación de comunicación real y así tomar el control de la comunicación.
 El ataque es muy peligroso pero difícil de explotar, ya que necesitamos hardware específico para ello, teniendo un alcance efectivo de casi 2 kilómetros

+ ## Logic bomb

+ A logic bomb is a malicious program that is triggered when a logical condition is met, such as after a number of transactions have been processed, or on a specific date (also called a time bomb).
+Malware such as worms often contain logic bombs, behaving in one manner, then changing tactics on a specific date and time.